darkobits/class-decorators/README.md

 ## Usage

-#### `default(function: (class: decoratedClass): object): function`
+#### `default(descriptorFn: (DecoratedClass: function) => object): function`

 This package's default export is a function that accepts a function that will be passed the original class (re: constructor function) being decorated and should return a decorator descriptor object.
-The decorator descriptor will be used to decorate the original class as follows:
+The decorator descriptor object will be used to decorate the original class as follows:

 1. All properties from its `static` key will be applied to the target class.
 2. All properties from its `prototype` key will be applied to the target's prototype.